 When your child is almost 2 years old, they’ll probably have many teeth that allow them to bite and articulate words.
 Learn how to keep your toddler’s teeth clean!

-Maybe all of his teeth haven’t come out yet, but they will appear soon enough.
-At this stage, the canines, commonly known as fangs, are due to come out and he will flaunt a beaming new smile!
+Maybe all of their teeth haven’t come out yet, but they will appear soon enough.
+At this stage, the canines, commonly known as fangs, are due to come out and they will flaunt a beaming new smile!